markj0hnst0n/LeMunch/README.md

 ![](readme/images/intro-picture.png)

 Le Munch is here to help you decide what to have for your next meal!
 You can upload your own recipes so you have your own online cookbook and search and browse through other users recipes to give you ideas of what to cook.
-Develop your love of food by deep diving on food pics and connecting with other users through the recipes they've uploaded.
+Develop your love of food by deep diving on food pics and you can like recipes to show your support for the food you like and to help other users find the most popular dishes on the site.

 To go to the live site click [here](http://le-munch-flask-markjohnston.herokuapp.com/)